 Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current BMW 1-Series you would aim to buy a 5 year old and you can keep it for some time before needing to worry about a big drop in value.

 Diesel BMW 1-Series cars lose most over the first year (from new to 1 year old), so that is the best ‘nearly new’ buy in terms of car for money.

-Diesel BMW 1-Series cars lose least between years 1 and 3, so this is the best buy if you want to keep the car for a while.
+Petrol BMW 1-Series cars lose least between years 1 and 3, so this is the best buy if you want to keep the car for a while.

-Diesel BMW 1-Series cars lose least between years 2 and 4, so that is the best buy on older cars.
+Petrol BMW 1-Series cars lose least between years 2 and 4, so that is the best buy on older cars.